Óscar Elías Biscet: Expulsion from the National Health Service

 Biscet was expelled from the Cuban National Health System in February 1998 because of his activism.
 The physician's wife, Elsa Morejón was also expelled from nursing (her profession) when her husband started to oppose a widespread use of Rivanol for abortions.

 1999 arrest

 In August 1999, Biscet, along with two dozen other dissidents, were detained by Cuban police for organizing meetings in Havana and Matanzas.
 He was released five days earlier on August 17, 1999.
 He claimed that while in custody, the police tortured him by beating, kicking, stripping, and burning him.
 The government then threatened to detain him longer if he continued promoting his counterrevolutionary activities in Cuba.
-Later in 1999, he was sent back in prison for a three-year sentence for dishonoring a national symbol, public disorder, and instigating to commit crime, after having protested Cuba's lack of freedom by showing the Cuban flag upside down.
+Later in 1999, he was sent back in prison for a three-year sentence.
 Amnesty International named him a prisoner of conscience and called for his immediate release.
 He was released from a high-security prison in the Holguín Province after having served his full sentence.